Please ensure Javascript is enabled for purposes of website accessibility

 • On the other resides the mental turmoil facing the person behind the business.

 Entrepreneurs are often perceived to be resilient, self-sufficient, invincible, and sometimes fearless in the face of risks and competition.
 But what if I told you it’s all a lie?
-That just like everyone else, entrepreneurs are humans, vulnerable to stress, anxiety, depression, and other mental health issues.
+Just like everyone else, entrepreneurs are humans, vulnerable to stress, anxiety, depression, and other mental health issues.

 The big question is: why isn’t mental health for entrepreneurs getting as much attention as the physical hurdles involved in doing business?
 It doesn’t make any sense, given that a CEO with poor mental health can break a company quicker than an operational snag.